Special Situations Team

 - Dr. Martha Dannenbaum, Director, Student Health Services

-- Dr. Mary Ann Covey, Associate Director, Student Counseling Service
+- Dr. Mary Ann Covey, Director, Student Counseling Service

 - Ms. Melinda Grant, Faculty Representative